 Have you ever really doubted this?

 Do you love to travel?
 Maybe even as often as possible?
 We understand.
-Yes, actually it’s only your bank account that can appreciate a bit less than you love to travel because when you travel, you develop on a personal level!
+Yes, actually it’s only your bank account that can appreciate when you do a bit less of your love to travel.
+Travelling is good because when you travel, you develop on many life aspects!

 You learn to be patient